 - Fill with ricotta mixture.

-- Brush with reserved egg, fold over extra pie dough to seal the filling.
+- Brush with reserved egg, and fold over extra pie dough to seal the filling.
 Cut a slit or two in the top of the pie.
 Bake until golden brown.

-Tips for success and FAQ's
+Tips for Success

 - For best results, don't overwork the dough otherwise it will be tough.
 Mix until the dough just comes together.